AndrewJBateman/ionic-angular-news-app/README.md

 ### Nav/Pages

-* **Nav side-bar:** news, categories, favorites, search, about, change language, dark theme toggle.
+* **Nav side-bar:** news, categories, favorites, search, about, change language, dark theme toggle + Unsplash image with credit.

 * **News page** shows world headlines using an ion-card list.
 Uses *ngIf to only show card if it has an image - to avoid having news items with empty spaces (API data is not perfect).
 Shows time as '... ago'.

 * **News-detail page** shows the selected news item in more detail with links to favourites.
 Title has news source end text removed using a custom Angular pipe as I show this information in the top toolbar.
 Uses another custom pipe to shows time as '... ago'.
 Includes working footer buttons for 'More info', which opens news source in a separate window and 'Favourite' which adds the article to a stored news array.
 Array symbol at end of article content string replaced with text using split and concat.
 Has social media share buttons.
+* **TODO** correct my titleNosource pipe to splice from the LAST - or some articles will be over-shortened if they include more than 1 '-'.
+Remove <li> from content text using regex.

 * **Categories page:** ion-segment used to show categories in a scrollable horizontal menu: Sport, Busines, Health, Technology, Science, General, Entertainment.
 Shows time as '... ago'.